vaitekunas/unixsock/Readme.md

 ## Server

-A `UnixSockSrv's` core is the request handler.
-At instantiation time the server accepts only a single monolithic handler, so that it should be able to handle all the relevant commands, as well as unknown requests.
+`UnixSockSrv's` core is the request handler.
+At instantiation time the server accepts only a single monolithic handler, which should be able to handle all the relevant commands, as well as unknown requests.

 The simplest way of implementing this is by puttint the whole API into a switch